PatrickKalkman/python-sudoku/README.md

 Your prompt should change to indicate that you are in a new shell that Poetry has set up with the correct Python version and all the dependencies.

 ### Running a Python Script
 You're now ready to run one of the Python scripts in the app directory.
-As an example, let's execute the julia.py script which generates the Julia set fractals:

 ```
-python app/julia.py
+python app/main.py
 ```

-This will generate julia images and present them on your screen.